broccolimicro/floret/CONTRIBUTING.md

     * Document thoroughly in comments
     * Always use public structures (we're all adults here)
     * Use CamelCase (structs are capitalized, functions and instances are not)
+4. File conversion programs should have import and export functionaliy for all filetypes associated with a single purpose. (ex. storing geometry: gds, lef, def, rect, ...)

 ## Documentation Format